danield33/EduPulse-App/docs/project_docs/DevelopmentGuide.md

 * AI Image generation
   * Currently image generation prompt when adding images isn't implemented.
 * Dashboard user icon
   * Current pfp is always a default user.
-Could change to be first character of profile's name
+Could change to be the first character of the profile's name
 * Additional security improvements
+* Nested video branching options
+  * Currently, we only support single branches, but it'd be cool to see multi-branching abilities

 ## Backend Improvements